vaclavsvejcar/svejcar-dev/content/posts/2019-09-23-haskell-on-raspberry-pi-4.md

 Alternative would be to use older version of _Stack_ resolver, but that might not be an option, cause the last one for _GHC_ version `8.6.3` is [lts-13.11] and some of the packages might be present in too old version.

 ### Solving troubles with GHC
-After running the `stack setup` from previous step, you might face some errors related to missing [LVVM] dependencies.
+After running the `stack setup` from previous step, you might face some errors related to missing [LLVM] dependencies.
 In my case, _GHC_ version `8.6.3` requires following dependency to be installed:

 ```bash
 $ sudo aptitude install llvm-6.0-dev